Having your car keys stolen can be a scary experience, but there are a few things you need to do as quickly as possible.

-Nevertheless, for now, go to your car dealer, the one for your type vehicle.
-They can get you a new set of keys and have you driving off in no time.
+Visit the auto dealership for your car make to get a new set of keys made.
 You have two basic choices; either get a new set of keys with new chips that have to be re-sequenced with your car’s computer, or get both the keys and new barrels as well.
-Barrels are the part of the locking mechanism, where you insert your key.
+Barrels are part of the locking mechanism, where you insert your key.
 Be prepared, because this can be quite expensive.

 The latest technology for vehicles is a product of the computer age.
-Almost all cars today are equipped with onboard computers.
+Most cars are equipped with onboard computers.
 These computers perform a myriad of tasks allowing them to enhance your car’s performance and fuel economy.

-At the time of manufacture, each set of keys is equipped with a chip containing a numerical code, up to 32 characters long.
-This allows billions of possible numeric combinations so your set of keys has its own unique identity for your vehicle alone.
+At the time of manufacture, each set of keys is equipped with a chip containing a numerical code up to 32 characters long.
+This allows billions of possible numeric combinations, so your set of keys has a unique identity for your vehicle alone.

-In addition, at the time of manufacture, this code is matched to your vehicle’s computer and identification number (VIN for short) stamped on the dash so it can be easily read through the windshield.
+In addition, at the time of manufacture, this code is matched to your vehicle’s computer, and the identification number (VIN for short) is stamped on the dash so it can be easily read through the windshield.

-About the only way this can be prevented is to keep a piece of paper or cardboard over the VIN on the inside of your dash so no one can read it while your car is locked and you are away.
-Also, keep your car keys in a safe place with you while you are away from the car.
+The only way this can be prevented is to keep a piece of paper or cardboard over the VIN on the inside of your dash so no one can read it while your car is locked and you are away.
+Also, keep your car keys in a safe place while you are away from the car.